 Tap the Width or Height option to reveal a keypad.
 Entering the desired dimension here will allow you set a precise size for your rectangle.

-Tap OK when you're satisfied with the size of the rectangle.
+Tap Done when you're satisfied with the size of the rectangle.
 Then, move Origin around to find the spot where you'd like to place your rectangle.

 Tap Place when ready.

 If you'd like to add rounded corners to your rectangle, use the Radius option.

 With a large radius, you can make ellipses.